pixunil/cinnamon-applet-system-monitor/README.md

 - **Network** - up / down usage and total traffic
 - **Thermal** - temperature of some compenents

+# FAQ

+### I want to see the information also in the panel.
+You can choose for every module a panel label and graph.
+Go to settings and select in the ComboBox next to "Label in the panel" the information you want to see.
+With the ComboBox "Graph in the panel" you can choose a graph.

+### The Thermal module is not working.
 The Thermal modules gets its information from the command `sensors`.
-If it doesn't show up, you should check by running the command and look if you see a line like `--.-°C`.
+If it doesn't show up, you should check by running the command and look if you see a line including `--.-°C`.

 # Settings